 Dentistry is a career unlike any other.
-It is a challenging career path in which you will be treating patients even during your degree training.
+It’s a challenging career path in which you will be treating patients even during your degree training.
 What’s more, for the right individuals, Dentistry can also be extremely rewarding.

 To a certain degree, studying Dentistry ties you to the career path of being a Dentist.
-Whilst many Dentists work within the National Health Service (NHS), it is also possible to work privately at a later stage in your career.
+Whilst many Dentists work within the NHS, it is also possible to work privately at a later stage in your career.

-Similarly to Medicine, Dentistry combines scientific knowledge and problem solving with interacting with patients.
+Similarly to Medicine, Dentistry combines scientific knowledge and problem-solving with patient interaction.
 In addition to this, Dentistry is a hands-on career that requires high levels of manual dexterity and perseverance to develop the required skills.
 Combining these skills allows Dentists to make an impact in people’s lives; whether it’s alleviating the pain of a carious tooth or giving a patient an aesthetic smile through orthodontic appliances.

-On the flipside, Dentistry can be very stressful.
-It often involves working to tight deadlines, dealing with anxious patients and sometimes being unable to help patients.
+On the flipside, Dentistry can be stressful.
+It often involves working to tight deadlines, treating anxious patients and sometimes dealing with situations where you are unable to help.

-One of the best ways to decide whether Dentistry is the career for you is by getting some Dentistry work experience!
-Read our case studies and follow our blogs relating to Dentistry to see if you’re interested!
+One of the best ways to decide whether Dentistry is the career for you is by doing some Dentistry work experience.

-There are certain skills and qualities that make a good Dentist, some of these are:
+There are certain skills and qualities that make a good Dentist, which include:

-Applying to study Dentistry is a challenging process that requires many steps.
-The steps required are:
+Applying to study Dentistry is a challenging process that involves many steps.
+These are: